Please note he's wearing a cape, NOT a trenchcoat!

 - The Stranger is the Wandering Jew.
 When King Herod ordered all the Jewish male babies killed (in an attempt to eliminate Jesus), Stranger (named Isaac in this version) lost his son (and his wife, who attempted to protect their son) in the ensuing massacre.
 He spent 30 years furious at Jesus about this, and when Jesus was crucified, the Stranger bribed a guard so that he could be the one to torture the Messiah.
 Jesus sentenced him to wander until doomsday for this.
 He eventually realized his mistake and devoted himself to doing good, even turning down an offer to be allowed to die and go to heaven.

 - The Stranger was an angel who refused to participate in the battle between God and Lucifer.
-Because of this he was cast out of heaven, but not into Hell (so he's basically half-fallen).
-He is thus condemned to walk the earth for all time.
+Because of this he was cast out of heaven, but Hell didn't want him either (so he's basically half-fallen).
+He is thus condemned to walk the Earth for all time.
 This story was written by Alan Moore, and is generally the most popular interpretation.

 It is, of course, entirely possible that none of these are his real origin, but something else entirely is.
 In fact, considering both the nature of The Stranger and of the DC Universe, it's equally possible that all of them are true, plus however many others you'd care to imagine.
 (The New 52

 has given him a new origin, which is presumably canon for the moment; he was one of three beings punished by the gods of the Rock of Eternity

 for their sins against magic, and it's heavily implied that he's Judas Iscariot

 Contrary to what many fans believe, the origin story that claims the Stranger is a half-fallen angel (that is, he stayed neutral during Lucifer's Rebellion and isn't welcome in either Heaven or Hell as a result) is not